 - Our favourite wheelchair travel blogs (so you can get tips from seasoned wheelchair users who travel)

 Also read about travelling with a wheelchair or mobility scooter to ensure you tick the right checklist.
-And if you’re after comfy and stylish travel-fit clothing, you can’t go past these Australian adaptive clothing brands.
+And if you’re after comfy and stylish travel-fit clothing, you can’t go past Australian adaptive clothing brands.

 Using a disability parking permit in another state: More info